nsakthivel-dev/HighfiveEnterprises-Website/README.md

 ## 🤝 Contributing

-We welcome contributions from the community!
+This is our team's collaborative project.
 To contribute:

-1. Fork the repository
-2. Create a new branch for your feature (`git checkout -b feature/amazing-feature`)
+1. Create a new branch for your feature
-3. Make your changes following our coding standards
+2. Make your changes following our coding standards
-4. Test thoroughly before committing
+3. Test thoroughly before committing
-5. Commit your changes (`git commit -m 'Add some amazing feature'`)
-6. Push to the branch (`git push origin feature/amazing-feature`)
-7. Open a Pull Request

-### Code of Conduct

-- Write clean, maintainable code
-- Follow existing code style and conventions
-- Add comments for complex logic
-- Test your changes thoroughly
-- Update documentation as needed

-### Security

-Please review our [Security Policy](SECURITY.md) before contributing.
-Never commit sensitive data like API keys or passwords.
+4. Submit for team review

 ## 📄 License

-This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

-Copyright 2025 HighFive Enterprises
+This project is proprietary and maintained by the HighFive Enterprises team.

 ## 📧 Contact